In this tutorial, we learn how to install rpm installation into a specific directory. For that to happen, rpm package should be relocatable.

 You can also try below command to find whether the package is relocatable

 If the package is relocatable it might show in the output as below

 Name : keyutils-libs Relocations: /opt

-Install package to different directory
+Install package to a different directory

-#rpm --prefix=/mnt gnome-backgrounds-2.28.0-2.el6.noarch.rpm
+$sudo rpm --prefix=/mnt gnome-backgrounds-2.28.0-2.el6.noarch.rpm